apache/pulsar-site/contribute/about.md

 If there’s an existing GitHub issue for your intended contribution, please comment about your intended work.
 Once the work is understood, a committer will assign the issue to you.
 If an issue is currently assigned, please check with the current assignee before reassigning.

-For moderate or large contributions, you should not start coding or writing a design document unless there is a corresponding GitHub issue assigned to you for that work.
+For moderate or large contributions, you should not start coding or writing a design document, a.k.a PIP (see below) unless there is a corresponding GitHub issue assigned to you for that work.
 Simple changes, like fixing typos, do not require an associated issue.

+### Pulsar Improvement Proposal (PIP)

+On any change which is either significant, or changes any public facing component of Pulsar (API, configuration, ...), the author should write design document known as Pulsar Improvement Proposal (PIP).
+There is a process for it that you should follow before starting to write one.
+It is [here]([url](https://github.com/apache/pulsar/blob/master/wiki/proposals/PIP.md))

 ### Online discussions